 Don’t kick visitors off your site.

-You finally snagged the attention of whomever’s on your site—one of the last things you want to do is lead them away from it.
+You finally snagged the attention of whoever’s on your site—one of the last things you want to do is lead them away from it.
 Linking to other sites to back up your points is great, but the goal isn’t to line your copy with hyperlinks to get a message across.
 The goal is to demonstrate that you’re the expert on whatever you’re talking about and here are sources X, Y, and Z to prove it.

 The bottom line?
 Linking internally (to other relevant pages or posts on your site) is smart.
 Linking externally is also smart.
 Relying on external links might cost you your reader.